Gooey

 root.render(<Benchmark />);

-As the numbers show, React is pretty good at bulk update, but Gooey really excels at applying precision updates to an existing application.
+As the numbers show, React is pretty good at large changes to a large application all at once, but is slow to apply small changes to a large application.
+Gooey is very good at initial renders and really excels at applying precision updates to an existing application.

 React | Gooey | Comparison factor | |